rikvanriel/kiwiclient/README.md

 ## Resampling

-If you want high-quality resampling based on libsamplerate (SRC) you must build the version contained in KiwiClient that has fixes rather than using the standard python-samplerate package.
+If you want high-quality resampling based on libsamplerate (SRC) you should build the version contained in KiwiClient that has fixes rather than using the standard python-samplerate package.
 Follow these steps:
 * Install the Python package `'cffi'`